Subscribe via RSS Feed Connect with me on LinkedIn

 0428_1.jpg

-Each turbine can produce 0.3 megawatt of electricity, compared to 1-1.5 megawatt generated by a normal vertical turbine (windmill).
-Considering that Dubai gets 4,000 wind hours annually, the turbines incorporated into the building can generate 1,200,000 kilowatt-hour of energy.
+Each turbine can produce 0.3 megawatts of electricity, compared to 1-1.5 megawatt generated by a normal vertical turbine (windmill).
+Considering that Dubai gets 4,000 wind hours annually, the turbines incorporated into the building can generate 1,200,000 kilowatt-hours of energy.

 Leave a Reply